lafvintech/Ultimate-Starter-Kit-for-Pico-W/docs/source/1.C_Tutorial/0_c_preparation.rst

    are complete unless you click Verify or Upload.

-Setting Up Your Raspberry Pi Pico
+Setting Up Your Raspberry Pi Pico W
 -----------------------------------
 1.Install UF2 Firmware
 ^^^^^^^^^^^^^^^^^^^^^^^^